Amagash/optimizing_a_pipeline_in_azure/README.md

       - `max_iter` : Maximum number of iterations to converge
    - Policy:  An early termination policy based on slack factor/slack amount and evaluation interval
    - Parameter sampler: Defines random sampling over a hyperparameter search space
-5. Submit the `HyperDriveConfig` to the experiment:
+5. Submit the `HyperDriveConfig` to the experiment and run it:
    1. Loading the data
    2. Cleaning the data (drop NaN values, One Hot encoding, Convertion of some categorical variable into dummy variables...)
    3. Split the data into training and test sets
-   4. Parse the arguments for the Logistic Regression parameters
+   4. Parse the arguments (C, max_iter) for the Logistic Regression parameters
+   5. Train the model on the training set
-   5. Compute the accuracy and log the results
+   6. Compute the accuracy on the test set
-6.
+   7. Log the results
+6. Get the best run and save the model

 ### Pipeline architecture

 **What are the benefits of the parameter sampler you chose?**
+The `azureml.train.hyperdrive` package contains modules and classes supporting hyperparameter tuning.
+It is possible to define the parameter search space as discrete or continuous, and a sampling method over the search space as random (`RandomParameterSampling`), grid (`GridParameterSampling`), or Bayesian (`BayesianParameterSampling`).

+The `GridParameterSampling` method defines a grid of hyperparameter values.
+The tuning algorithm exhaustively searches this space in a sequential manner and trains a model for every possible combination of hyperparameter values.
+This method has the advantage of being exhaustive, but not very efficient.

+The `RandomParameterSampling` method differs from grid search in that we no longer provide an explicit set of possible values for each hyperparameter; rather, we provide a statistical distribution for each hyperparameter from which values are sampled.
+Essentially, we define a sampling distribution for each hyperparameter to carry out a randomized search.

+For this project, the `RandomParameterSampling` was chosen as the parameter sampler.

 **What are the benefits of the early stopping policy you chose?**